-Your contact at WAHBE for this document is Christine Gibert, Associate Director of Policy.
-Please direct all questions regarding plan certification and this document to Christine Gibert at (360) 688-7773 orchristine.gibert@wahbexchange.org.
+Your contact at WAHBE for this document is Christine Gibert, Policy Director.
+Please direct all questions regarding plan certification and this document to Christine Gibert at (360) 688-7773 or christine.gibert@wahbexchange.org.

-For questions about OIC regulatory requirements referenced throughout this document, please contact the OIC Rates and Forms HelpDesk at (360) 725-7111.
+For questions about OIC regulatory requirements referenced throughout this document, please contact the OIC Rates, Forms, and Provider Networks HelpDesk at (360) 725-7111.